louisesykes198/The-Crochet-Nook/README.md

 ## 📌 Site Structure

 ### **Navigation Flow**
-- How users move between different sections of the site.
+How users move between different sections of the site.

+### **User Flow Diagram**

+The User Flow Diagram maps out every step a user takes from arriving at the homepage to doing different tasks, such as exploring crochet projects, posting new posts, or interacting with content, giving a clear visual depiction of how visitors will move across the website.
+This diagram illustrates the steps users take to access important features, navigate between sites, and interact with forms.
+The User Flow Diagram guarantees that the website is easy to use, intuitive, and organised to offer a smooth experience by illustrating the user journey.
+It is a useful tool for enhancing usability, streamlining navigation, and spotting possible areas for improvement.

 ![image](docs/flow.png)

 ![image](docs/flow-pic.png)

 ### **How Users Move Through the Site**

-Home Page
+- Home Page
 When visitors first arrive at the home page, they will be asked to either register or log in.

 - Authentication